5 Steps to an Unforgettable Indoor Scavenger Hunt

 - Rain forest

 Here’s a little indoor scavenger hunt tip.
 Choose a themed wooden puzzle to structure your event around.
-Hide each piece of the puzzle and have the kids bring them back to the board one by one to receive their next clue.
+Hide each piece of the puzzle and have the kids bring them back to the board one by one to receive their next clue or prize.

 Step 2: Write Out Clues